This recipe has become my default when I need something reliable and fast.

 - Preheat the air fryer to 400°F / 200°C for 3 minutes.

-- Combine panko, flour, garlic powder, smoked paprika, and black pepper in a shallow bowl.
+- Combine flour, panko, garlic powder, smoked paprika, and black pepper in a shallow bowl.

 - Air fry for 10 to 12 minutes, flipping halfway, until golden brown and the internal temperature reaches 165°F / 74°C.